survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 ## Understanding why a module was bundled

 [whybundled](https://www.npmjs.com/package/whybundled) has been designed to answer the question why a specific module was included to the bundles.

+T> `--display-reasons` flag gives more information as well.
+Example: `npm run build -- --display-reasons`.
+Another option is to set `stats.reasons` to `true` through webpack configuration.

 {pagebreak}